-If you are clear about our own motivations when you make the decision to withhold your inner self from our partner, you can begin by honestly answering the following questions:
+If you are clear about your own motivations when you make the decision to withhold your inner self from your partner, you can begin by honestly answering the following questions:

 Am I making this decision to hold on to something that I might lose were I to be honest for my own comfort?